 London is a city that’s modern and exciting but it’s also a city with a rich and fascinating history.
 From it’s Roman origins to the Elizabethan and Victorian eras, to the more modern history during the time of WWII and after, London offers far more interesting historic places and activities than could ever be packed into a weekend!
 However, this guide will show you how you can dip your toe into some of the best historic experiences and sites over one weekend, as well as offering plenty of ideas for you to switch up depending on your interests, or add on if you have more than a weekend to spend here.
 For the history buffs or simply those who are fascinated by everything London, this historic London guide is for you!

-Eat: Start your weekend off by having dinner in a historic tube carriage with Basement Galley.
+Eat: Start your weekend off by having dinner in a historic tube carriage with Supperclub Tube.
 The London underground train system (known as The Tube) is almost synonymous with the city itself, and this supper club holds regular dinner events in a disused 1969 London underground carriage in Walthamstow.
-They’re only held about once a month though, so you will need to book ahead and possibly time your trip to coincide with one of their events if you want to go.
-Alternatively, you might like to eat at Bobby Fitzpatrick, a 1970s themed bar and diner in the West End which offers pizzas, burgers, pies for dessert and delicious-sounding cocktails!
+They’re only held three times a week though, so you will need to book ahead and possibly time your trip to coincide with one of their events if you want to go.
+Alternatively, you might like to eat at at Bobby Fitzpatrick, a 1970s themed bar and diner in the West End which offers pizzas, burgers, pies for dessert and delicious-sounding cocktails!
 Or perhaps you might prefer Mr Fogg’s Tavern in Covent Garden; a Victorian-style tavern which also features a gin parlour with an amazing Victorian-themed drinks menu (plus snacks).

 See: If you like the spooky and macabre side of history then go on a Jack the Ripper tour in Whitehall, or a more general ghost walk.
 You’ll get to see some of the sights at night as well as learning about the darker history of the city.